© Credit: TVB Attersee-Attergau/Johanna Kiebler, Model of a Roman villa

 Close

-The new exhibition on the Romans in the region in Weyregg am Attersee includes a 3D model of the luxurious villa with a view of the lake and showcases exhibiting finds from the excavations.
-Mola rotunda, Ludus delta and Ludus astragalus are ancient games not only Roman children enjoyed.
-Give them a try!
+Even back then, the Salzkammergut was an ideal place for summer holidays, for recreation and for relaxed leisure in an incomparable landscape.
+In the Roman exhibition in Weyregg am Attersee, you can see a 3D model of the luxury villa with a view of the lake and showcases with artefacts from the excavations.
+Mola rotunda, Ludus delta and Ludus astragalus were not only played by Roman children.
+Let yourself be surprised.

-There are abundant Roman vestiges, not just in the Salzkammergut region, but also in all of Upper Austria.
-During more than 500 years, the Roman Empire, its legionnaires, craftsmen and farmers, its architecture, castra and baths left their marks in the country.
+The Roman heritage is not only diverse in the Salzkammergut, but throughout Upper Austria.
+For over 500 years, the Roman Empire characterised Upper Austria with its legionnaires, craftsmen and farmers, its architecture, forts and baths and has left lasting traces.

-A very beautiful way to follow Roman vestiges is by cycling on the Roman Cycle Trail from Passau through the Innviertel region to Lake Attersee in the Salzkammergut region and on to Ovilava (today’s Wels).
-The end of this cycle trail is Enns, the former legionary base Lauriacum.
+You can follow the Roman traces on the Roman cycle path , which leads from Passau through the Innviertel region to Lake Attersee in the Salzkammergut and on to Ovilava (Wels).
+The destination is Enns, the former legionary site of Lauriacum.